Annonces |

 Aren’t dog’s necks constructed differently than ours?

 A main argument I have heard for the use of collars is that dog’s necks are sturdy, strong and not like our necks at all.
 In actual fact, the neck of a canine is physiologically similar to that of a human.
 Our general anatomy is so similar to dogs that human medicine has been tested on dogs.
 Get down on all fours and gently feel your dog’s neck while you are feeling your own.
 Both of our necks contain the trachea, oesophagus, thyroid gland, lymph nodes, jugular veins and spinal column relatively within the same places.
 Both contain muscles in relatively the same places.
+A dog’s skin is very similar to ours too.
+Obviously dogs are hairier than us and do not sweat, but the skin is almost exactly the same apart from the epidermis of a dogs skin being only 3-5 cells thick when our top layer of skin is 10-15 cells thick.

 Can attaching a leash to a collar on your dog’s neck be physically harmful?